Shopify/web-configs/README.md

 - [no-ancestor-directory-import](docs/rules/no-ancestor-directory-import.md): Prefer imports from within a directory extend to the file from where they are importing without relying on an index file.
 - [prefer-module-scope-constants](docs/rules/prefer-module-scope-constants.md): Prefer that screaming snake case variables always be defined using `const`, and always appear at module scope.
 - [prefer-twine](docs/rules/prefer-twine.md): Prefer Twine over Bindings as the name for twine imports.
+- [react-hooks-strict-return](docs/rules/react-hooks-strict-return.md): Restrict the number of returned items from React hooks.
 - [react-initialize-state](docs/rules/react-initialize-state.md): Require that React component state be initialized when it has a non-empty type.
 - [react-no-multiple-render-methods](docs/rules/react-no-multiple-render-methods.md): Disallow multiple render methods in React component classes.
 - [react-prefer-private-members](docs/rules/react-prefer-private-members.md): Prefer all non-React-specific members be marked private in React class components.